Long Walk of the Navajo: Bosque Redondo

 Like some internment camps involving several tribes, the Bosque Redondo had serious problems.
 About 400 Mescalero Apaches were placed there before the Navajos.
 The Mescaleros and the Navajo had a long tradition of raiding each other; the two tribes had many disputes during their encampment.
-Furthermore, the initial plan was for around 5,000 people, certainly not 10,000 men, women, and children.
-Water and firewood were major issues from the start; the water was brackish and the round grove of trees was quite small.
-Nature and humans both caused crop failures every year.
-The corn crop was infested with army worms and failed repeatedly.
+Upon arriving at Bosque Redondo, it was forbidden for the Navajo to speak their native language or practice any cultural customs.
+Furthermore, the initial plan was for around 5,000 people, nowhere near the 10,000 men, women, and children who eventually resided in the camp.
+Water and firewood were major issues from the start; the water was brackish, and the round grove of trees was quite small.
+Nature and humans (hostile tribes raiding the Navajo farmers) both caused crop failures every year.
+The corn crop, barely growing in the alkali soil was infested with army worms and failed repeatedly.
 The Pecos River flooded and washed out the head gates of the irrigation system.
-In 1865 Navajo began leaving.
+In 1865 Navajo began escaping.
 By 1867 the remaining Navajo refused to plant a crop.
 Comanches raided them frequently, and they raided the Comanche, once stealing over 1,000 horses.
 The non-Indian settlers also suffered from the raiding parties who were trying to feed their starving people on the Bosque Redondo.
-And there was inept management of what supplies were purchased for the reservation.
-The army spent as much as $1.5 million a year to feed the Indians.
+There was inept management of the supplies purchased for the reservation.
+The army spent as much as $1.5 million a year to feed the Native Americans.
 In 1868 the experiment—meant to be the first Indian reservation west of Indian Territory—was abandoned.
 A memorial site honoring those who were incarcerated at Bosque Redondo is located at Fort Sumner, New Mexico.